xdevguild/learn-multiversx-js-sdk-with-examples/README.md

 ## Current Examples

-Currently, the repository hosts a single example.
+Currently, the repository hosts two examples.
 More examples will be added progressively.
 Each part/example is associated with a separate git tag.
 As new examples are added, each tag will not only include the new work but will also retain earlier examples, which are organized into separate files with descriptive names.
 This structure allows users to easily understand and trace the development of each example, as well as access previous versions cleanly and efficiently.
  To check out a specific tag, use:

 ```bash